 In talking head interviews, Renee confesses that she’ll be really disappointed if she doesn’t get a kiss on the date, while Pabs says that its not going to happen because he wants to respect their children.

-Renee basically has a heat stroke over dinner in anticipation of the kiss as JP cools her by blowing hot, mouth air at her.
+Renee basically has a heat stroke over dinner in anticipation of the kiss as JP cools her by blowing hot, mouth air at her face.

 In the end, Renee gets the rose, but misses out on the kiss.